llvm/circt/docs/RationaleComb.md

 ## Introduction to the `comb` Dialect

-The `comb` dialect contains a collection of operations reflecting a mid-level compiler IR for combinational logic.
+The `comb` dialect provides a collection of operations that define a mid-level compiler IR for combinational logic.
 It is *not* designed to model SystemVerilog or any other hardware design language directly.
 Instead, it is designed to be easy to analyze and transform, and be a flexible and extensible substrate that may be extended with higher level dialects mixed into it.

+## Type System for `comb` Dialect

+TODO: Simple integer types, eventually parametricly wide integer type `hw.int<width>`.
+Supports type aliases.
+See HW rationale for more info.

+### Zero-bit integer width is not supported

+Combinatorial operations like add and multiply work on values of signless standard integer types, e.g. `i42`, but they do not allow zero bit inputs.
+This design point is motivated by a couple of reasons:

+1) The semantics of some operations (e.g. `comb.sext`) do not have an obvious definition with a zero bit input.

+1) Zero bit operations are useless for operations that are definable, and their presence makes the compiler more complicated.

+On the second point, consider an example like `comb.mux` which could allow zero bit inputs and therefore produce zero bit results.
+Allowing that as a design point would require us to special case this in our cost models, and we would have that optimizes it away.

+By rejecting zero bit operations, we choose to put the complexity into the lowering passes that generate the HW dialect (e.g. LowerToHW from FIRRTL).

+Note that this decision only affects the core operations in the `comb` dialect itself - it is perfectly reasonable to define your operations and mix them into other `comb` constructs.

 ## Comb Operations

-TODO: Why is add variadic?
-Why consistent operand types instead of allowing implicit extensions?
+This section contains notes about design decisions relating to operations in the `comb` dialect.

+### Fully associative operations are variadic

+TODO: describe why add/xor/or are variadic

+### Operators carry signs instead of types

+TODO: describe why we have divu/divs but not addu/adds, and not sint vs uint.

 ### No implicit extensions of operands

-Verilog and many other HDL's allow combination operations like `+` to work with mixed size operands, and some have complicated contextual rules about how wide the result is (e.g. adding two 12 bit integers gives you a 13 bit result).
+Verilog and many other HDL's allow operators like `+` to work with mixed size operands, and some have complicated contextual rules about how wide the result is (e.g. adding two 12 bit integers gives you a 13 bit result).